Fsig/decred-pos-miner-portal/README.md

 # pos-miner-portal
-Decred POS Miner Portal is a simple portal to display the balance and tickets for a POS miner node.
+*DISCONTINUED* - Decred POS Miner Portal is a simple portal to display the balance and tickets for a POS miner node.

 ###### Setup for Ubuntu 14.04